 Taekwondo is a martial art for self-defense that has existed in Korea for more than 2000 years.

-Whilst similar in some ways to Chinese kungfu, Japanese karate, and other Korean martial arts such as hapkido and dangsudo, taekwondo tends to emphasise the use of the legs and feet through powerful kicks.
+Whilst similar in some ways to Chinese kungfu, Japanese karate, and other Korean martial arts such as hapkido and dangsudo, taekwondo tends to emphasize the use of the legs and feet through powerful kicks.

 Taekwondo experts have amazed people throughout the world with their acrobatic skills, breaking boards 10 feet off the ground or hitting multiple targets in mid-air.